electric-sql/electric/examples/gatekeeper-auth/README.md

 ...
 ```

 Caddy validates the shape request against the shape definition signed into the auth token.
-So an authorised request *for the wrong shape* will fail:
+So an authorized request *for the wrong shape* will fail:

 ```console
 $ curl -sv --header "Authorization: Bearer ${AUTH_TOKEN}" \